I4Replication/AI-vertical/README.md

   - `pap_analyses.R`: Main and secondary regressions specified in the PAP, plus KM plot.
 - `R/`
   - `simulate_individuals.R`: Synthetic individual generator (and legacy aggregation helpers, unused by default).
+  - `reproduction rates.R`: Generates reproduction and error figures used as mock‑ups in the PAP.
 - `config/`
   - `config.yml`: Parameters that govern the simulation and labeling.
 - `data/`